3PU/2nd-paw/README.md

 ### Logout

-This link is available for authenticated users only and disappears once a user is logged in.
+This link is available for authenticated users only and disappears once a user is logged out.

 ### Search